enkidevs/curriculum/Java/Threads & Locks/thread-safe.md

 FileOutputStream
 %exp
-File output stream is used to write date to a File or FileDescriptor.
+`FileOutputStream` is used to write data to a File or FileDescriptor.
 The output stream could mutate so it is not thread safe.
 %

 Calendar
 %exp
-The Calendar class is an abstract class that provides methods for converting between a specific instant in time and a set of calendar fields such as YEAR, MONTH, DAY_OF_MONTH, HOUR. for manipulating the calendar fields as well such as getting the date of the next week.
+The `Calendar` class is an abstract class that provides methods for converting between a specific instant in time and a set of calendar fields.
 None of the instance methods are synchronized so it is not thread safe.
 %

 Integer